Financial help paying phone bills from telephone assistance program.

 The federal government also partners on these programs as they are paid for using taxpayer dollars.
 This means that if a household does not qualify for a free telephone phone from one company, there are many others they can try.
 The FCC regulates this service on a national and local level in an effort to ensure that all low income families have the ability to communicate in an emergency.
 For more information, locate free government funded phone programs.

-Information by state to apply for help with phone bills
+Apply for help near you with phone bills

 Alabama